ispyb/ispyb-js-api/js/proposal/proposal.md

 ```

 #### getSessionsByDate(startDate, endDate)
-It retrieves a list of sessions by start and end date
+It retrieves a list of sessions by start and end date.
 Format of start and end date is YYYYMMDD
 ```
 /{token}/proposal/session/date/{startDate}/{endDate}/list